Jaymisom123/Jaymisom123/README.md

 <img src="https://github.com/Jaymisom123/perfil/blob/main/post%20git.png?raw=true" alt="pfotoperfil"  width="600"   />
 <h3 align="center">👋 Hi there!
-I'm Jayme Rêgo, a passionate Full Stack Developer focused on building innovative, scalable, and high-quality web applications.
-Welcome to my portfolio!
+I'm Jayme Rêgo, a passionate Full Stack Developer focused on building
+    innovative, scalable, and high-quality web applications.
+Welcome to my Git hub!

-    💼 I have hands-on experience in web development, working mainly with JavaScript, TypeScript, React, Next.js, Node.js, and Express.
-My goal is always to deliver complete solutions with modern interfaces and smooth user experiences.
+    💼 I have hands-on experience in web development, working mainly with JavaScript, TypeScript, React,Next.js, Node.js, and Express.My goal is always to deliver complete solutions with modern interfaces and smooth user experiences.

     🌐 On the front-end, I use modern frameworks like React and Next.js to build high-performance, responsive, and pixel-perfect designs.

     ⚙️ On the back-end, I work with Node.js, Express, and databases like MongoDB and PostgreSQL, developing robust, secure, and optimized APIs.

     🛠️ I also have knowledge of DevOps practices, using tools like Docker to create isolated environments and automate deployment processes.

     💡 Driven by curiosity and a passion for learning, I'm always exploring new technologies to deliver the best results in every project.

     🚀 This portfolio is still evolving, and I’m open to feedback to make it even better!
 Feel free to explore and share your thoughts.

-     🔗 Confira meu portfólio: [portfoliojaymerego.netlify.app](https://680672b45d302135fff5e341--portfoliojaymerego.netlify.app/)
+     🔗 Confira meu portfólio: [portfoliojaymerego.netlify.app](https://680672b45d302135fff5e341--portfoliojaymerego.netlify.app/]

     Let’s connect and build amazing things together!